rehierl/node-tree-outliner/1-0-mathematics/1-3-1-sequent.md

 <!-- ======================================================================= -->
 # Sequent

-* two elements of the same sequence are **sequent**
+* two components of the same sequence are **sequent**
-* two elements of different sequences are **not sequent**
+* two components of different sequences are **not sequent**
 * not sequent <=!=> in-sequent

-Note that, from now on, the terms "elements" and "values" are in general used
-synonymously: e.g. the values of a sequence are sequent, i.e. they appear sequently within a sequence.

-Note that confusion is inevitable, if a sequence contains one or more elements more than once.
+Note that the terms "components" and "elements" are in general used without further distinction: e.g. the elements of a sequence are sequent, i.e. they appear sequently within a sequence.
+However, conflicts are inevitable, if a sequence contains an element more than once.

+* e.g. is `1` in `[1,2,1]` presequent to `2`? ..
+Yes and no.

-Note that the notion of the term "consecutive" is the same as that of "strictly presequent" or "strictly subsequent" (see below).
+Note that the notion of the terms "consecutive" and "covering" is the same as that of ("strictly presequent" or "strictly subsequent") (see below).

 <!-- ======================================================================= -->
 ## covered-by